Wisdom Teeth Removal in Glenside, PA

 Wisdom teeth are the last teeth to develop in the mouth, but they should be removed as soon as possible to prevent a number of oral health complications.
 Dr. Salin, Dr. Weiner, Dr. Semanoff, and Dr. Nack at Innovative Oral Surgery & Dental Implants regularly perform wisdom tooth extractions in the comfort of our state-of-the-art office.
 We offer many anesthesia options to choose from and will design a custom surgical plan to fit your needs.
-Our office in Jenkintown, PA, is only two miles east of Glenside, PA, and we invite patients living in Glenside and surrounding areas to contact us for a consultation with our oral surgery experts.
+Our office in Abington, PA, is only three miles northeast of Glenside, PA, and we invite patients living in Glenside and surrounding areas to contact us for a consultation with our oral surgery experts.

 Why Should I Have Wisdom Teeth Removed?

 During the late teens or early twenties, many people develop third molars, also known as wisdom teeth.
 These teeth are unnecessary for oral function and often do not have enough room in the dental arch.
 Therefore, dentists and oral surgeons recommend having them extracted to prevent complications.
 Wisdom teeth may fully erupt through the gums or remain partially or fully trapped below the gums, known as impaction.
 An impacted wisdom tooth cannot erupt on its own and must be removed surgically.
 If left untreated, erupted or impacted wisdom teeth can lead to issues such as: